vmware-archive/postfacto/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### License

+Postfacto is licensed under the **GNU Affero General Public License** (often referred to as **AGPL-3.0**).
+The full text of the license is available [here](LICENSE.md).
+It's important to note that this license allows you too deploy an instance of Postfacto for private or internal use.